josh3142/LowRankLaplaceApproximation/README.md

 # Optimal Subspace Inference for the Laplace Approximation of Bayesian Neural Networks
 Subspace inference for neural networks assumes that a subspace of their parameter space suffices to produce a reliable uncertainty quantification.
 In this repository, various subspace models are implemented to evaluate their approximation quality.
-For more information see [Paper]
+For more information see the preprint [Optimal Subspace Inference for the Laplace Approximation of Bayesian Neural Networks](https://doi.org/10.48550/arXiv.2502.02345).

 ## Requirements